Colombia: Popayan, Salento + Valle de Cocora

 Puno

-When I was in 4th or 5th grade I loved reading “National Geographic for Kids” each month (thanks, Grandma Connolly!).
-I remember seeing photos of Peruvian kids and their families living on floating islands and at the time it blew my ten year-old mind.
-I’ve carried this memory with me for a long time and couldn’t wait to visit the islands in person.
+When I was in 4th or 5th grade, I loved reading “National Geographic for Kids” each month (thanks, Grandma Connolly!).
+I remember seeing photos of Peruvian kids and their families living on floating islands, and at the time, it blew my ten-year-old mind.
+I’ve carried this memory for a long time and couldn’t wait to visit the islands in person.
 Despite its reputation for being very touristy, it felt important for us to experience this unusual and historical location.

 Uros Floating Islands